Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

 \section{Introduction}

 Interface problems widely appear in many engineering and physical applications involving multiple materials or media that incorporate discontinuous coefficients for the related partial differential equations (PDEs).
-For example, Figure \ref{fig:domain} illustrates a two-dimensional domain $\Omega$ that is formed by two different materials separated by a closed smooth curve $\Gamma \in C^{1,1}$, i.e., $\Gamma$ separates $\Omega$ into sub-domains $\Omega^{+}$ and $\Omega^{-}$ such that $\overline{\Omega}=\overline{\Omega^{+}\cup \Omega^{-}\cup \Gamma}$.
-The main challenge of using standard finite element methods (FEMs) is that solutions of interface problems are not smooth across interface.
-It is well known that FEMs can be used to solve interface problems with optimal accuracy~\cite{2008RainaldJuanFernando,2004PerssonStrang,2016ZhengLowengrub} based on body-fitted shape regular meshes.
-The ``body-fittedness'' refers to that the interface is well-approximated by edges of elements~\cite{2010LiMelenkWohlmuthZou}, i.e., the piecewise linear approximated interface cannot intersect any element interior.
-However, it is nontrivial and time-consuming to generate such a shape regular mesh that fits the interface, as it generally requires certain global modification.
-This issue will become more severe for complex geometry or moving interface problems especially in three dimensions.
+For example, Figure \ref{fig:domain} illustrates a two-dimensional bounded domain $\Omega$ that is formed by two different materials separated by a closed smooth curve $\Gamma \in C^{1,1}$, i.e., $\Gamma$ separates $\Omega$ into subdomains $\Omega^{+}$ and $\Omega^{-}$ such that $\overline{\Omega}=\overline{\Omega^{+}\cup \Omega^{-}\cup \Gamma}$.
+The main challenge of using standard finite element methods (FEMs) is that solutions of interface problems are not smooth across the interface.
+It is well known that FEMs can be used to solve interface problems with optimal accuracy~\cite{Xu1982a,Chen.Z;Zou.J1998,2008RainaldJuanFernando,2010LiMelenkWohlmuthZou,2016ZhengLowengrub} based on body-fitted and shape regular meshes.
+The ``body-fittedness'' refers to that the interface is well approximated by edges of elements~\cite{2010LiMelenkWohlmuthZou}, i.e., the piecewise linear approximated interface cannot intersect any element interior.
+However, it is nontrivial and time-consuming to generate such a shape regular mesh that fits the interface, as it generally requires certain global modifications.
+This issue will become more severe for complex geometry or moving interface problems, especially in three dimensions.

 So, it becomes critical for the purpose of efficiency to relax the mesh restriction for interface problems.
 Generally speaking, two different groups of methods can be found in this field: (i) modify the finite element spaces or finite difference stencils to encode the jump conditions into the discretization; (ii) modify the mesh only near the interface and then apply either continuous or discontinuous Galerkin formulation.